Do you feel as though you have far more goals than you have time, energy, or capabilities to see them through?

 That’s because, whether you think of yourself as a leader or not, just by virtue of being an entrepreneur in charge of a team, you are in fact a leader — no matter your industry, income level, or team size.

-And the thing about great leaders is, they inspire.
-Their job is to envision a better future for everyone, not necessarily to put that vision into action.
+And the thing about great leaders is, their job is teamwork inspiration.
+It is to envision a better future for everyone, not necessarily to put that vision into action.

 Who, not how.